skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

 ## Release notes
 nlog.config is the configuration file used for log.
 Edit this file to change name files and path.

-## Next steps
-Another step is to run the number of iterations asynchronusly.